ITLA ONLINE EXHIBIT HALL

 Kyle T. Ring is a partner in the law firm of Doehrman Buba Ring in Indianapolis, Indiana.
 Kyle represents plaintiffs in a variety of cases, including wrongful death cases, traumatic brain injuries, and other serious injuries caused by semi-truck crashes, car wrecks, dangerous premises conditions, and nursing home neglect.
 He is a member of the Board of Directors of the Indiana Trial Lawyers Association and is currently on its Membership Committee.
 He previously served as the chairperson of the Young Lawyers Section of the ITLA.
 Kyle has been selected as an Indiana Super Lawyer and is a graduate of the Indiana State Bar Association Leadership Development Academy.
 Kyle is also an active member of the American Association for Justice and is currently the Indiana Co-Chair of its PAC Development Committee and Regional Coordinator of its Student Trial Advocacy Competition.

-The Honorable Margret Robb, Indiana Court of Appeals
+Senioar Judge Margret Robb, Court of Appeals of Indiana

-Her awards include the State Bar’s 1993 “Celebrating 100 Years of Women in the Law;” 2001 Maynard K. Hine distinguished alumni; 2004 Ball State University Woman of Achievement; 2005 Women in the Law Recognition; 2006 Tippecanoe County YWCA Women of Distinction; the 2007 Warren G. Harding High School, Warren, Ohio, Distinguished Alumni Award; 2010 IU Alumni President’s Award; 2010 Indiana Lawyer Distinguished Barrister; 2011 David Hammacher ISBA Appellate Practice Section Award for Public Service; 2012 IBJ Woman of Influence; 2012 Indiana Legislature concurrent resolution honoring her; 2014 Indiana Women’s Commission Trailblazer (one of five women to ever receive the special recognition as a “Trailblazer); the 2014 IU McKinney Law School Distinguished Alumni Award; and a 2018 Indiana State Bar Association Litigation Section’s Judicial Civility award.
+Her awards include the State Bar’s 1993 “Celebrating 100 Years of Women in the Law;” 2001 Maynard K. Hine distinguished alumni; 2004 Ball State University Woman of Achievement; 2005 Women in the Law Recognition; 2006 Tippecanoe County YWCA Women of Distinction; the 2007 Warren G. Harding High School, Warren, Ohio, Distinguished Alumni Award; 2010 IU Alumni President’s Award; 2010 Indiana Lawyer Distinguished Barrister; 2011 David Hammacher ISBA Appellate Practice Section Award for Public Service; 2012 IBJ Woman of Influence; 2012 Indiana Legislature concurrent resolution honoring her; 2014 Indiana Women’s Commission Trailblazer (one of five women to ever receive the special recognition as a “Trailblazer); the 2014 IU McKinney Law School Distinguished Alumni Award; a 2018 Indiana State Bar Association Litigation Section’s Judicial Civility award; a 2024 Indiana Jewish Historical Society Hoosier Legend; and a 2024 Council of Chief Judges of State Courts of Appeal name to its Wall of Fame.

-Judge Robb was retained on the Court of Appeals in 2000, 2010 and 2020.
+Judge Robb, now a Senior Judge, was retained on the Court of Appeals in 2000, 2010 and 2020 and retired in June 2023.
 Her husband was a Purdue University professor.
-Their son, a graduate of the United States Naval Academy, is a Commander on active duty in the United States Navy.
+Their son, a graduate of the United States Naval Academy, is a Captain on active duty in the United States Navy.

 Timothy A. Rowe was born in Mansfield, Ohio.
 At a young age, he spent two years in Africa with his father, who was a missionary.
 He graduated number one in his class at College of Emporia with a degree in Biblical Studies.
 Mr. Rowe also attended the University of California - Berkeley and Indiana University, where he graduated with a B.A. with distinction in History and Classics from Indiana University and graduated cum laude from Indiana University School of Law, Indianapolis in 1984.